Information for Health Professionals

 Cremations at PathWest KEMH

-PathWest is permissible by law to cremate babies that are still born and of less than 28 weeks gestation, provided that the correct consent and docu Perimentation has been received.
+PathWest is permissible by law to cremate babies that are still born and of less than 28 weeks gestation, provided that the correct consent and documentation has been received.
 There are two options to choose from:

 A: Interment of Ashes Service

-The KEMH Interment of Ashes Service is a Memorial Service where the ashes (cremated remains) of stillborn babies, up to 27 weeks & 6 Days gestation, are interred in the KEMH Memorial Garden.
+The KEMH/WNHS Interment of Ashes Service is a Memorial Service where the ashes (cremated remains) of stillborn babies, up to 27 weeks and 6 days gestation, are interred in the KEMH Memorial Garden.

 This service is free of charge.